 Our products are primarily sold to the global pulp and paper industry.
-In North America, mill operating rates remained relatively high in the second quarter and inventories were generally low across most paper grades.
+In North America, printing and writing grades are experiencing weaker demand, while containerboard and tissue producers, which make up a substantial portion of our customers, continue to see relatively healthy demand.
+Operating rates for containerboard producers are estimated by Resource Information Systems Inc. to be 95% for the first nine months of 2011.
 Overall, we believe that higher mill operating rates lead to increased demand for our spare parts and consumables products.
-At the same time, however, many of the North American paper producers are facing increases in input costs, particularly fiber and energy.
+Many North American paper producers are also facing increases in input costs, particularly with respect to fiber and energy.
 In many cases, we believe increased input costs will benefit our business since the return on investment of many of our products is based on increasing fiber yield and lowering energy costs.
-Our revenues in North America in the second quarter of 2011 were flat compared to last year's second quarter and bookings were up 10% in the second quarter of 2011 compared to the prior year quarter.
-Although economic uncertainty is increasing in the U.S., there are a number of projects underway which, if they were finalized and booked as orders in the third quarter, would contribute to a strong booking performance in the third quarter of 2011.
-In Europe, after several periods of weak demand compared to other regions in which we operate, we experienced growth in both revenues and bookings.
-Revenues in Europe increased 24% in the second quarter of 2011 compared to the second quarter of 2010, while bookings increased 50% compared to the same period.
-Export demand is a key driver for European mills that produce packaging grades, and a downturn in the global economy could have a negative effect on export demand, as could a strengthening of the euro.
-In China, our revenues increased significantly in the second quarter of 2011 primarily due to large stock-preparation capital orders booked late last year, which were shipped in the second quarter of 2011.
-Revenues in China increased 85% in the second quarter of 2011 compared to the prior year period.
-However, our bookings, which are more variable than revenues, decreased 16% in the second quarter of 2011 compared to the prior year period and decreased 26% from the first quarter of 2011.
-Bookings in China tend to be more variable compared to other regions in which we operate.
-Paper companies in China are scheduled to bring online significant capacity additions in the second half of 2011, which could lead to short-term overcapacity in some grades and potentially impact the timing of our orders from paper companies as the additional capacity is absorbed.
-However, we continue to have several active prospects, although not at the level of the first quarter of 2011 or the fourth quarter of 2010.
-We continue to increase our manufacturing capacity in China to meet the demand resulting from the strong bookings in the fourth quarter of 2010 and the first quarter of 2011.
-We are anticipating significant revenues from China in the second half of 2011, although the timing of this revenue is dependent on customer-requested delivery dates and the receipt of progress payments.
+Our revenues in North America in the third quarter of 2011 increased 10% compared to last year's third quarter and bookings were up 85% in the third quarter of 2011 compared to the prior year quarter primarily as a result of a few large stock preparation orders that are for mills both inside and outside North America.

+In Europe, despite an uncertain economic environment, we experienced growth in both revenues and bookings in the second and third quarters of 2011 compared to the prior year periods.
+Revenues in Europe increased 35% in the third quarter of 2011 compared to the third quarter of 2010, while bookings increased 59% compared to the same period.
+Our European businesses serve other parts of the world outside Western Europe including the Middle East, India, Southeast Asia and parts of South America.
+The macroeconomic conditions in Western Europe currently are tenuous and could adversely affect our business if they deteriorate further.

+In China, our revenues increased significantly in the third quarter of 2011 primarily due to large stock-preparation capital orders booked late last year, some of which were shipped in the third quarter of 2011.
+Revenues in China increased 72% in the third quarter of 2011 compared to the prior year period.
+However, our bookings, which can be more variable than revenues, decreased 14% in the third quarter of 2011 compared to the prior year period and decreased 56% from the second quarter of 2011.
+Bookings in China tend to be more variable compared to other regions in which we operate due to the larger proportions of capital orders there.
+Paper companies in China are scheduled to bring online significant capacity additions through the first half of 2012, which could lead to short-term overcapacity in some grades and potentially impact the timing of our orders from paper companies as the additional capacity is absorbed.
+However, we continue to have several active prospects, although not at the level of the fourth quarter of 2010 or first quarter of 2011.
+We continue to optimize our manufacturing capacity in China to meet the demand resulting from the strong bookings in the fourth quarter of 2010 and the first quarter of 2011.
+We are anticipating recognizing significant revenues from China in the fourth quarter of 2011 and first half of 2012 from orders previously received, although the timing of this revenue is dependent on customer-requested delivery dates and the receipt of progress payments.